liquity/ChickenBond/README.md

 - `LUSDSilo:` is a simple container contract that is only utilized in migration mode.
 Upon migration, it receives all of the system funds that were previously held in the SP vault.

-- `SLUSDToken:` the token contract for sLUSD.
+- `BLUSDToken:` the token contract for bLUSD.
 Standard ERC20 functionality.

 ## External integrations